 After testing your memory if you receive any errors you should make sure that your memory is okay either by swapping it out and seeing the problems still occur or try your memory in another system.
-If the memory passes the tests then you proceed to troubleshoot something else with good faith that your memory is fine.
+If the memory passes the tests, then you proceed to troubleshoot something else with good faith that your memory is fine.

 The hard drive is that ultimate safe to everything important on your computer.
 It keeps all of your information, files and folders, music, videos, favorite websites, and programs.
 With a bad hard drive, there’s no reason to have a computer.
 In terms of fixing a computer if the hard drive isn’t salvageable then most people don’t even want to bother with the rest because their computer is probably a piece of junk that has been handed down from time to time.
 Generally, when a hard drive is about to fail it’s usually years down the road from first acquiring the computer.
-So the next best option rather than replacing the drive is to just buy a new computer, or build a new one because your old one sure is probably not running as fast as it used to.
+So the next best option rather than replacing the purpose is tobuy a new computer, or build a new one because your old one is probably not running as fast as it used to.

-Luckily before your hard drive kicks the bucket there is usually a few warning signs:
+Luckily before your hard drive kicks the bucket, there is usually a few warning signs:

 - Abnormally slow file transfers

 - Problems with booting, especially when Windows is being loaded

 - Corrupted files